-MeteoSwiss has its own large monitoring network, which has been measuring data permanently and often almost in real time for decades.
-The Weather & Climate data space (provisional working title) could be a prototype for other data spaces that have similar high data volumes and real-time requirements and are actively promoting architectural concepts.
-The foundations for the data space are currently being developed.
+MeteoSwiss has its own extensive monitoring network, which has been producing data continuously and frequently in near real time for decades.
+The EspaceMétéo data space could act as a prototype for other data spaces that have similarly large data volumes and real-time requirements and actively promote architectural concepts.
+The framework for the data space is currently being developed.

 Provisional timetable |